 - Does the gadget include programmable devices from other manufacturers?
-You may need to create PiXCL extension command libraries using the Visual Studio DLL templates we supply.
+You may need to create PiXCL extension command libraries using the supplied Visual Studio DLL templates.

 Building an app, along with the LCD user interface is always an iterative process.

 - Graphic command sequences such as full screen pages can generally be compressed into one firmware command that causes the board to render the screen page.
-You can expect around a 4x speed increase in render time i.e. a PiXCL 11 command sequence that takes 8 seconds will render in less than 2 seconds in firmware.
+You can expect around a 4x speed increase in render time i.e. a PiXCL command sequence that takes 8 seconds will render in less than 2 seconds in firmware.
 The number of compressed pages is limited to the available memory in the mcu, but 20-30 pages can typically be added.
-We provide the utilities to upload the new firmware version.
+The utilities to upload the new firmware version are provided.

 - Specific SPI devices and sensor calibration values can be set into firmware.

-Contact us with your requirements.
-Our prices are affordable.
+Contact me with your requirements.
+Prices are affordable.